The CMB Bispectrum: Discussion and conclusions

 \section{Discussion and conclusions}

-We have implemented and validated separable mode expansions with a general late-time CMB bispectrum estimator, using it to investigate a wide range of primordial models with WMAP 5-year data.
+We have implemented and validated separable mode expansions with a general late-time CMB bispectrum estimator, using it to investigate a wide range of primordial models with WMAP 7-year data.
 Notable new constraints include those on non-scaling feature models, trans-Planckian (flat) models and warm inflation.
 The results for nearly scale-invariant models are summarised in Table \ref{tab:fnllim1}, demonstrating consistency with previous constraints on equilateral and local models.
 Note that we adopt a nonlinearity parameter $\Fnl$ normalised to facilitate direct comparison between the local $\fnl$ and any other model.
 We found no evidence for significant deviations from Gaussianity for any specific model (at 95\% confidence).
 Feature models were surveyed over a wide range of parameters with periodicities above $l^*=150$ and over the full domain of phase values.
 Again, no significant bispectrum detection was made, though given the nature of this survey some models provide a better a posteriori fit to the data than others.
+We note one anomalous 3.4$\sigma$ mode $n=33$ in the bispectrum analysis which could correlate with feature or resonant models with $l^*<150$.
+The presence of an anomalous signal on related lengthscales could be reproduced with polynomial basis functions with a different ordering.
+Together with a higher resolution analysis of the WMAP7 data ($\lmax =1000$) with alternative trignometiric basis functions, we are investigating the robustness of this signature \cite{FergLigShell2012}.

-As we have emphasised throughout, more information can be extracted from the mode decomposition of the data than a few $\Fnl$'s for specific models.
+More information can be extracted from the mode decomposition of the data than a few $\Fnl$'s for specific models.
 Given that we have constructed a complete orthonormal basis $\barRn$ we can use the mode coefficients $\bbRn$ to directly reconstruct the full CMB bispectrum using the partial sum (\ref{eq:cmborthmodes}).
-We plotted the result for WMAP5 in fig.~\ref{fig:3dreconWMAP5} which, despite its low significance, revealed interesting qualitative features similar to the local model (\ref{fig:3drecon}), but without the periodicity expected from acoustic peaks.
+We plotted the result for WMAP7 in fig.~\ref{fig:3dreconWMAP5} which, despite its low significance, revealed interesting qualitative features similar to the local model (\ref{fig:localalpha}), but without the periodicity expected from acoustic peaks.
 We discussed a positive-definite measure for the total integrated bispectrum constructed from the mode coefficients $\barFnl^2 = \sum_n \bbRn{}^2$, which was used to recover $\fnl$ from map simulations in a model independent manner (though with larger variance).
-For WMAP5 data the integrated $\barFnl$ was found to be small and again consistent with a Gaussian hypothesis.
+For WMAP7 data the integrated $\barFnl$ was found to be small and again consistent with a Gaussian hypothesis.